 Please consult the User Guide.

-Or you can always download the free trial!
+Or you can always start a free trial!